-• The Makorori Headland Walk offers panoramic views of the Pacific Ocean and coastal landscapes, ideal for photography enthusiasts.
+- The Makorori Headland Walk offers panoramic views of the Pacific Ocean and surrounding coastal landscapes, perfect for photography enthusiasts.

-• Visitors can spot diverse flora and fauna along the track, including seabirds, enhancing the natural experience.
+- Visitors can observe diverse flora and fauna, including native seabirds, adding to the natural allure of the walk.

-• The best times to visit are during spring and summer, especially at sunrise or sunset for breathtaking views.
+- The best times to visit are during spring and summer, particularly at sunrise or sunset for spectacular coastal views.

 Location and Accessibility